Preparing For, And Enjoying, A Healthy Marriage Begins With Making God Your Greatest Pursuit

 Just a word or two about my approach to all this, and what you can expect here.
 (Warning: minor rant ahead.)

 This site is far from perfect, but something really frustrates me when I encounter many Christian resources.
-This something I'm trying (emphasis on trying) to do better here.
+Something I'm trying (emphasis on trying) to do better here.

-Too often given a choice between 'biblical' and 'practical.'
-Good theology or helpful tips and advice.
+Too often we're given a choice between 'biblical' and 'practical.'
+And, between good theology or helpful tips and advice.

 Being biblical is absolutely essential.
 As Paul put it, 'All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.'
 (2 Timothy 3:16)